Guide to Trekking Mount Kilimanjaro in Tanzania

 The death rate at Kilimanjaro is very minimal as records show that 3-10 hikers die climbing the mountain.
 These die due to altitude-related sickness and accidents.

 The old-style way of bathing (using a water bucket) is done while on the hike.
 Hot water is only provided in the large can for washing your face and hands.
-Modern dome tents are available at the various campsite for accommodation and a maximum of 3 people occupy the tent.
+Modern dome tents are available at various campsites for accommodation and a maximum of 3 people occupy the tent.

 Essential items to carry.